The following are a few questions we frequently receive. If you have a question that is not covered here, please do not hesitate to contact us!

 Do children need chiropractic care?

-A medical study performed in Germany found that due to how the fetus was carried in the womb and the birthing process itself, 80% of all children born have subluxations, misaligned vertebrae, in their neck.
-A follow-up study found that 95% of the health conditions that were reported in the children evaluated were eliminated once the conditions reported in the children evaluated were eliminated once adjusted.
-Many parents opt to have their newborns checked for vertebral misalignments right after birth and many others come to learn the benefits later on.
+Many parents opt to have their newborns checked for vertebral misalignments after birth and many others come to learn the benefits later on.
 Naturally, chiropractic adjusting procedures are adapted for the child’s spine.
 Many childhood health complaints that are brushed off can be traced to the spine.
 Health problems that emerge in adulthood could often be prevented by having your children’s spine checked early by a chiropractor.
 Most parents report that their children enjoy their chiropractic adjustments and are healthier than their peers.

 Does everyone get problems that can be solved through chiropractic care?

 Yes.
-Spinal dysfunction is a common health problem that most often begins at birth and can be caused due to trauma, stress, long periods of sitting, poor posture, improper sleep habits, and other daily activities.
-These conditions continue to slowly worsen over time.
-Specific spinal adjustments are introduced to restore biomechanical function and remove nervous system interference.
+Spinal dysfunction is a common health problem that can be caused due to trauma, stress, long periods of sitting, poor posture, improper sleep habits, and other daily activities.
+These conditions may continue to slowly worsen over time.
+Specific spinal adjustments are introduced to restore movement, function, and remove nervous system interference.
 Chiropractic care can help your body function better and heal faster.

 Is chiropractic care or physiotherapy (PT) better for spinal problems?

 They are both important for different reasons.
 Physiotherapy focuses on strengthening and stabilizing muscles surrounding the injured area.
-Chiropractic ensures proper spinal alignment so that essential nerves are not irritated or pinched.
-If these nerves are pinched, the associated muscles will tighten and cause discomfort.
+Chiropractic improves mobility of restricted joints and ensures proper spinal alignment.
 It makes sense to first ensure proper alignment of the spine with Chiropractic care.
 Without proper alignment, muscle stabilization will only be temporary and the injured area could heal improperly.
-In addition, the remaining misalignments will continue to aggravate surrounding muscles, further delaying a restoration to health.
+In addition, the remaining misalignments will continue to aggravate surrounding muscles, further delaying healing.
 However, once misalignments have been corrected, muscle stabilization and strengthening are beneficial in maintaining proper alignment.
 At our office we focus on improving joint mobility and muscular stability with corrective exercises.

 What is a chiropractic adjustment?